FloridaPlayers/Documents/Constitution.md

 ### Section 1 — Election of the Executive Board

 1. Nominations of all elected board positions shall be made and closed at the last regular meeting of the spring semester in April.
-2. Nominees for each executive board position will be given the opportunity to speak before elections are held.
+2. Nominees for each Executive Board position will be given the opportunity to speak before elections are held.
-3. The election of board members shall be held at the last meeting of the spring semester Using secret ballots.
+3. The election of board members shall be held at the last meeting of the spring semester using secret ballots.
 A plurality of quorum is needed for election.
-4. In the case of a vacancy in officer a meeting will be called to a elect a replacement, with election necessitation a plurality of total Voting Membership present.
+4. In the case of a vacancy in officer a meeting will be called to a elect a replacement, with election necessitating a plurality of total voting membership present.
-5. In the case of appointed positions, if no person applies for the position then a special election will be called during which an election for that position will be held at the discretion of the Executive Board.
+5. In the case of appointed positions, if no person applies for the position then a special election will be called during which an election for that position will be held.
-6. In the case of a tie between two nominees, a run—off election will be held between the top tiered nominees.
-A plurality of the total
- Voting Membership is needed for election.
+6. In the case of a tie between two or more nominees, a run—off election will be held between the tied nominees.
+A plurality of the total voting membership is needed for election.

 ### Section 2 — Election Policies

 1. The current Artistic Director shall preside over all elections unless this creates a conflict of interest, in which case the Assistant Artistic Director or the Faculty Advisor shall preside.
-2. Secret ballots shall be used at all elections
+2. Secret ballots shall be used at all elections.
-3. Absentee ballotting is NOT permitted in any election
+3. Absentee ballotting is not permitted in any election.
 4. Special elections may be called by the Artistic Director as necessary.
 5. Election results shall be posted no later than forty-eight (48) hours after the election.
-6. Two Executive board members will count the ballots.
+6. Two Executive Board members will count the ballots.
 The Faculty Advisor shall be present at this counting.
 No Executive Board members running in said election may be permitted to count ballots.
-7. Nominees must be present at the election to accept an elected position.
+7. Nominees must be present in person, or over a live network stream, at the election to run for or to accept an elected position.
-8. Florida Players WILL NOT be allowed to preside over the elections of its subgroups.
-Officers may provide assistance to the request of the subgroup but all elections for a subgroup will be upheld to the letter of that sub-group’s constitution.
+8. Florida Players will not be allowed to preside over the elections of its subgroups.
+Officers may provide assistance at the request of the subgroup but all elections for a subgroup will be upheld to the letter of that subgroup's constitution.
 The officers may provide assistance in any way requested with the exception of influencing elections.

 ### Section 3 — Eligibility

 Executive Board Requirements:

-1. All potential elected board members must have held a voting membership in Florida Players for two (2) semesters before the date of election.
+1. All potential elected board members must have held a voting membership in Florida Players for one (1) semester before the date of election.
 This may include the semester in which the election was held.
-If no interested parties meet these requirements, exceptions for one (1) semester of membership may be made at the discretion of the Executive Board.
+If no interested parties meet these requirements, exceptions for membership may be made at the discretion of the Executive Board.
-2. All potential appointed board members must submit a letter of intent and a resume to the board member who currently holds the position or senior position in which he or she is interested.
-It is suggested that appointed board members should have held voting membership in Florida Players for two (2) semesters before appointment; however, if no interested parties meet this requirement, exceptions for one (1) semester of membership may be made at the discretion of the Executive Board.
+2. All potential appointed board members must submit a letter of intent and a resume to the board member who currently holds the position or senior position in which he/she is interested.
+It is suggested that appointed board members should have held voting membership in Florida Players for one (1) semester before appointment; however, if no interested parties meet this requirement, exceptions for membership may be made at the discretion of the Executive Board.
 3. All potential board members must meet all requirements of the Student Organization Officers put forward by the Office of Student Activities.
-4. All potential board members must have the awareness of and willingness to accept the responsibilities of the office as outlined in Article IV of this constitution and are required to sign the respective Rights and Responsibilities Contracts prior to taking their position.
+4. All potential board members must have the awareness of and willingness to accept the responsibilities of the office as outlined in this constitution and are required to sign their respective Rights and Responsibilities Contracts prior to taking their positions.
 5. It is highly recommended that those who run for a board position sit on a standing committee for at least one (1) semester.

-### Section 4 — Replacement and Removal of Production Selection Committee Members

-1. Production Selection Committee members who are not fulfilling their duties as outlined in Article XII – Section 3 of this Constitution shall be removed from their seat by a majority vote of the Executive Board.
-2. The Executive Board shall immediately appoint a Florida Players voting member to fill the vacancy.
-This appointment shall be approved by the voting membership at the nest regularly held general meeting.

 ## Article VIII — Faculty Advisor